Fairfax Media: Newspapers

 Fairfax Media published metropolitan, agricultural, regional and community newspapers, financial and consumer magazines.
-In Australia, mastheads include The Sydney Morning Herald, The Age, The Australian Financial Review, The Canberra Times, The Sun-Herald, Stock And Land and The Land.
+In Australia, mastheads include The Sydney Morning Herald, The Age, The Australian Financial Review, The Canberra Times, The Sun-Herald and The Land.

 Fairfax published The Age and The Sydney Morning Herald.
 It also publishes a daily business tabloid, The Australian Financial Review.

-Fairfax also owned papers in major regional centres, including the Illawarra Mercury (Wollongong), The Newcastle Herald (Newcastle), The Border Mail (Albury-Wodonga), The Daily Advertiser (Wagga Wagga), The Warrnambool Standard (Warrnambool), The Courier (Ballarat) and Bendigo Advertiser (Bendigo).
+Fairfax also owned papers in major regional centres, including the Illawarra Mercury (Wollongong), The Newcastle Herald (Newcastle), The Border Mail (Albury-Wodonga), The Daily Advertiser (Wagga Wagga), The Courier (Ballarat) and Bendigo Advertiser (Bendigo).
 In addition, its subsidiary Fairfax Community Newspapers publishes 35 community newspapers serving suburban Victoria and New South Wales.

 As a result of its Rural Press acquisition, Fairfax took control of many newspapers including The Canberra Times and The Land.

 On 30 April 2019, Nine announced the sale of Fairfax community papers to former Fairfax Media executive Antony 'The Cat' Catalano for $115 million.